Rolando-Villca/Rolando-Villca-DSPP/index.md

 ## Conclusion
 <a name="conclusion"></a>

 Review-centric features—especially `review_intensity`—are the dominant signals for monthly sales.
-RF + log target produced the best trade-off (MAE 169.4, R² 0.242), highlighting the importance of handling skew.
-Sellers should invest in review engagement and further integrate temporal and marketing data to improve forecasting.
+RF + log target gave the best trade-off (MAE 169.4, R² 0.242), highlighting the importance of handling skew.
+Sellers should invest in review engagement and integrate temporal & marketing data to improve forecasting.

 ---